Chart Color Schemes

 Junction Village has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No local infrastructure changes or major projects have been identified by AreaSearch as likely to impact the area.
-Zero projects were found to potentially affect it.
-Key initiatives include Botanic Ridge Secondary College, Cranbourne West Precinct Structure Plan, Peppercorn Hill Estate, and Settlers Run Estate.
-The following list details those most relevant:.
+No infrastructure projects have been identified by AreaSearch as likely to impact the area.
+Key projects include Botanic Ridge Secondary College, Cranbourne West Precinct Structure Plan, Peppercorn Hill Estate, and Settlers Run Estate.

 Professional plan users can use the search below to filter and access additional projects.